apache/shardingsphere/document/en/content/06-sharding-jdbc/configuration/config-yaml.md

     - <data_source_name_1>
     - <data_source_name_2>
     - <data_source_name_x>
   loadBalanceAlgorithmClassName: #Load balance algorithm class name.
-No argument constructor required
+This class need to implements MasterSlaveLoadBalanceAlgorithm, and require a no argument constructor
   loadBalanceAlgorithmType: #Load balance algorithm type, values should be: `ROUND_ROBIN` or `RANDOM`.
 Ignore if `loadBalanceAlgorithmClassName` is present

   configMap: #User-defined arguments